webiny/commodo/packages/name/README.md

 )(function() {});
 ```

-Additionaly, use `hasName` and `getName` functions to determine if function or its instance has a name and of course to get the actual value when needed.
+Additionaly, use `hasName` function to determine if a function or an instance of a function has a name and when needed, `getName` function get the actual value.

 ```js
 import { withName, hasName, getName } from "@commodo/name";